stephenajulu/ajulusthoughts2/content/post/how-to-build-your-first-blog-part-2.md

 This guide isn't in-depth so visit the [official guide](https://wordpress.org/support/article/how-to-install-wordpress/).

+## Ghost Way

+Tip: Ghost is an awesome platform for bloggers.

+Go to the official installation guide:

 ## The JAMstack Way

 This blog was built the JAMstack way, no servers, just built using hugo and rendered as html.